albfan/miraclecast/README.md

 The MiracleCast projects requires the following software to be installed:
  - **systemd**: A system management daemon.
 It is used for device-management (udev), dbus management (sd-bus) and service management.
-    Systemd must be compiled with --enable-kdbus, even though kdbus isn't used, but only the independent, experimental sd-libraries.
+    Systemd >= 221 will work out of the box.
+For earlier versions systemd must be compiled with --enable-kdbus, even though kdbus isn't used, but only the independent, experimental sd-libraries.
     *required*: >=systemd-213

  - **glib**: A utility library.
 Used by the current DHCP implementation.
 Will be removed once sd-dns gains DHCP-server capabilities.